andreasabo-ibbme/fractal_generator/README.md

 ![Mandelbrot](./mandelbrot.bmp)

 ## Cloning
-This library uses Catch2 as a submodule, so this repo should be cloned with:
+This repo includes Catch2 as a submodule, so this repo should be cloned with:

 ```
 git clone --recursive https://github.com/andreasabo-ibbme/fractal_generator.git